Register for remote proctoring

 Candidates are required to create a ProctorU account immediately after completing their test registration with ACER.
 Candidates must use the same email for both their ACER and ProctorU accounts.
 Candidates will be able to schedule their exam session with ProctorU from 1 August 2022.
 The scheduled test start time will be strictly prescribed as follows:

-- For candidates in Australia, the test start time will be a local time that corresponds to 10 am AEST on Thursday 29 September 2022.
+- For candidates in Australia, the test start time will be a local time that corresponds to 10 am to 1 pm AEST on Thursday 29 September 2022.

 Please download and refer to the Remote Proctoring Guide for Candidates – LAT 2022 for information on how to register, schedule, and sit your test via remote proctoring.